monk-afk/SquareOne/cms/markdown/updates.md

 # Recent Updates

+### October 7 | Automatic Crafting {.header-separator}

+Auto-Craft has been added.

+To auto-craft, the player must be standing within 3 nodes of a workbench and have sufficient ingredient supply in their inventory.

+While standing next to the workbench, open your inventory and add a recipe to the craft grid.

+Auto-craft will continue to craft one of the last recipe crafted every second, and will continue until the player walks away from the workbench or until there are no more ingredients in their inventory.

+Be careful!
+If your inventory is too full, the auto-craft will drop the items at your feet.

+Crafting the same recipe along with the auto-craft is possible, however crafting something different will also change the auto-craft recipe.

 ### August 30 | Personalized Tools {.header-separator}

 Tools which are able to level up, pickaxes, axes, swords, shovels, etc, will now show the player's name after being a level up!